Tag: ebc

 We get it.
 This is one of the most exciting, yet also one of the most confusing, decisions you’ll make.
 Both routes are genuinely spectacular.
 Both routes also start at Lukla, and both put you in the shadow of the world’s highest peaks.
 The difference is what happens in between.

 At Far Out Nepal, we’ve guided trekkers on both routes for over 25 years.
 We’ve seen first-timers moved to tears at Kala Patthar.
 We’ve watched photographers lose their minds completely at Gokyo Ri.
-And we’ve guided the combined circuit with trekkers who refused to choose, and never regretted it.
+And most importantly, we’ve forever guided trekkers who wanted the best of both, with our combined route circuit.

 EBC or Gokyo: Two Routes, Two Completely Different Journeys